 A healthy cover crop digs in deep.
 This is a good thing as its roots are sending nutrients far below the surface, and also aerating the soil.
 But it means that breaking up those strong roots can be a challenge – if you overthink it.
 Instead, we leave the roots fairly intact.
-Here is how to effectively break up a cover crop for spring planting.
+Here is how to effectively break up a cover crop for spring no-till planting.

 Trim your cover crop close to the roots.
 Save the tops (no need to shred them), you’ll use those later as a green mulch to add even more nutrients to the soil.